island-is/island.is/libs/shared/babel/README.md

 ## Babel

-Shared Babel presets.
+Shared Babel presets for optimized importing.

 ### @island.is/shared/babel/web

-Configures `babel-plugin-transform-imports` to use deep imports instead of importing from index files.
+This preset configures `babel-plugin-transform-imports` to use deep imports instead of index imports for better code-splitting.

 ### Deep Imports

-Consider a web app that code-splits per page (like NextJS).
-If PageA uses SectionA and PageB uses SectionB, both components from a UI library, it results in:

-PageA imports:

-- UI (from index)

-PageB imports:

-- UI (from index)

-This results in each page containing code irrelevant to it, as imported from `index.ts`.
-Tree-shaking doesn't eliminate code unused across the app.

-For developer experience (DX) and isolation, importing from `index.ts` is ideal.
-For optimal code-splitting, import directly from module definitions, resulting in:
+When a web app code-splits per page (e.g., NextJS), using deep imports can enhance performance.
+Consider:

-PageA imports:
+**PageA** imports:

 - SectionA

-PageB imports:
+**PageB** imports:

 - SectionB

+Without deep imports, both pages might import the entire UI library from `index.ts`, leading to unnecessary code inclusion across pages.
+Tree-shaking cannot always remove this unused code.

-Configure `babel-plugin-transform-imports` to modify import statements using `exportFinder` to locate each module's defining export.
+Although importing from `index.ts` is better for developer experience, direct module imports are optimal for code-splitting.
+The preset uses `babel-plugin-transform-imports` to dynamically rewrite import statements.
+It employs `exportFinder` to identify each module's defining export, enabling more efficient code-splitting.